sdball/blammo/DESIGN.md

 For example if we find that the chunk size almost never needs to increase then it could start providing `32768` or some other smaller starting point.
 If we find that the chunk size almost always needs to increase then it could start providing the statistical mode of the needed chunk sizes.

+We could also assume log lines are a generally consistent length and see how many log lines are in a given chunk; then use that assumption to more intelligently increase the chunk size.

 ### Filter and then get lines OR Get lines and then filter

 Currently Blammo provides functions for either approach.
 If we have a product decision on how we should tail/filter log files then we may be able to delete a path of code.